call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 This list I am compiling here covers all of the different Minecraft Server Hosts that I have encountered and links to them too.

+If you find any incorrect information, follow the steps at the absolute bottom.

 # ------------------------------------------------------------------------------

 # A - Z